-Social media has changed the communication game.
+Social media has changed the communication and brand management game.
 Not only can your 8th grade best friend and your second cousin both see what you ate for dinner last night, but with a click or two you can share the kinds of humor that, decades ago, were email forwards.
 The days of email forwards were more apt to share urban legend than fake news, but as the technology has evolved so has the problem: now those clicks can turn political tides or earn massive money.

 For businesses and individuals of every size, fake news can do serious brand damage.

 Ever hear the story of the origin of the expression, “Your name is mud”?
 After assassinating President Abraham Lincoln, actor John Wilkes Booth had broken his leg.
 He sought the care of a Dr. Samuel Mudd, who set the bone.
 Later, Mudd was arrested for his involvement.

 It’s a great story, except that it’s false: Dr. Mudd’s name has been made synonymous with the expression, in what could be called a very early case of fake news destroying reputation.